hikari-py/hikari/README.md

 ### Python optimisation flags

-CPython and Stackless Python provide two optimisation flags that remove internal safety checks that are useful for development, and change other internal settings in the interpreter.
+CPython provides two optimisation flags that remove internal safety checks that are useful for development, and change other internal settings in the interpreter.

 - `python bot.py` - no optimisation - this is the default.
 - `python -O bot.py` - first level optimisation - features such as internal